LusineHovs/Threads-examples/README.md

 # Threads-examples

-In this repository you can find some simple examples using threads
+In this repository you can find some simple examples of using threads.